Chapter 16. Configuring Artificial Intelligence

 First, sign up for an account on GitHub.
 It’s free for 30 days so you can decide if it’s worth it before submitting an expense to your employer.

 There are several different LazyVim plugins that support Copilot.
 The easiest is to use the :LazyExtras command and enable coding.copilot.
-This enables the zbirenbaum/copilot.lua plugin, which creates nvim-cmp completions similar to those that the codeium plugin provides.
+This enables the zbirenbaum/copilot.lua plugin, which creates blink.cmp completions similar to those that the codeium plugin provides.

 Similar to Codeium, type the command :Copilot auth to enable your account and follow the prompts.
 You’ll be given a code to type into a browser window on GitHub.

-After that, you should see Copilot completions in your nvim-cmp popups just like you did with Codeium.
+After that, you should see Copilot completions in your blink.cmp popups just like you did with Codeium.
 You can use both at the same time, but be aware that it’s hard on the environment and your network connection!

 16.3.1.
 Copilot Chat